KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ROVA-trashcalendar by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-ROVA-trashcalendar)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - node_helper.js: Line 22, Column 12: 'error' is defined but never used. (rule: no-unused-vars)

 ### [MMM-RPI-LED by idoodler](https://github.com/idoodler/MMM-RPI-LED)